The Birmingham Centre for Contemporary Cultural Studies: connected collaboration, connected communities and connected impact

 Contact: Dr Laura-Day Ashley

 Birmingham stories: from communities of interpretation to communities of understanding

 The living stories found in local archives hold an important key to understanding urgent social issues surrounding identity, citizenship and belonging.
 By using archives and library resources, this project, led by Professor Ian Grosvenor, aimed to make discoveries about ourselves which would allow us to become better informed and empowered in our understanding of history.
 The project included presentations and workshops in local communities as well as the production of a number of resources

 based on a wide range of socially significant archive collections held by Birmingham Libraries and Archives Service.
 More information on the Birmingham Stories project

-There are a number of students who are undertaking research on the history of research.
+There are a number of doctoral students associated with DOMUS.
 Some of their profiles may be viewed below.

 Public archives, Representation and Integration in Post-War, Multicultural Urban Contexts: Birmingham and Manchester